H-Series Workflow¶

 See below for legacy access to the Quantinuum user portal.

-When jobs are submitted, they are placed into the Quantinuum fair queue.
+When jobs are submitted, they are placed initially into the Nexus First-in-First-out queue, and then, subsequently into Quantinuum’s fair queue.
 Jobs will wait in the queue until they run on the target device.
 The fair queue is used to ensure each organization’s queue is represented, as per the terms of their contract, for machine access.
 The jobs submitted by users in the same organization are executed first by user group priority, then by the user priority, and then by submission order.
 If user and group priorities are all equal, the oldest job in the queue is always selected first.
 If users submit a job to a specific machine that is not available, the jobs will hold their position in the organization’s queue until that machine is available.
 Machines do not need to be online when submitting jobs.

 Users are encouraged to submit jobs at their convenience.
 The H-Series quantum computers are periodically taken down for upgrades.
 If a job is submitted while the machine is in an upgrade cycle, it will remain in the queue and run when the machine is back online.